Tramadol (By mouth)

 - Some medicines can affect how tramadol works.
 Tell your doctor if you are using any of the following:

 - Carbamazepine, cyclobenzaprine, digoxin, erythromycin, ketoconazole, lithium, mirtazapine, phenytoin, promethazine, rifampin, ritonavir, quinidine, or trazodone

 - Medicine to treat depression (including bupropion, fluoxetine, paroxetine, quinidine)

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.
 Tell your doctor if you are using a muscle relaxer.

 - Do not drink alcohol while you are using this medicine.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease (including cirrhosis), or breathing problems.
-Tell your doctor if you have a history of head injury, seizures, drug addiction, or depression or similar emotional problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease (including cirrhosis), gallstones, lung or breathing problems, pancreas problems, or a history of head injury, seizures, drug addiction, or depression or similar emotional problems.
+Tell your doctor if you have phenylketonuria.

 - This medicine may cause the following problems: